Jimbly/LD48/README.md

 ### TODO

-try fewer natural holes and have them illuminate only one tile; maybe need more shovels try adding some random open holes try smaller rooms and more drills try spending gems to do dig/drill and see how deep you can go add ore veins and cracks to the main menu intro
+try adding some random open holes try smaller rooms and more drills add ore veins and cracks to the main menu intro

 high scores